 He attended the University of Pennsylvania for a bachelor's degree and earned a doctorate in veterinary medicine from the University of California at Davis in 1963.
 He spent more than 40 years practicing small animal medicine in Lancaster, Calif., attending to many breeders of many different breeds.
 Diseases that he has developed treatments for include distemper, herpes (fading puppy syndrome), feline FUS, post-surgical cutaneous granulosum of the doxy breed, giardia, canine and feline trichomonas, babesia gibsoni and others.
-However, none of this has entered the veterinary literature at this time.
+None of these are yet in the veterinary literature.